leomotors/hw-syn-lab-final-project/README.md

       - `uart_rx.v` - Handle receive
       - `tx_mux.v` - Mux Switch? for sending data from both USB UART and Switch
     - `uartClockMajik.v` - Magic that fixes bugs, do not touch and please do not ask me how
-    - `circularLinkedList.v` - Link list that will drop least recent data when full (It's not circular linked list 🤡)
+    - `slidingBuffer.v` - List that will drop least recent data when full
     - `clockDiv.v` - Counter Based Clock Divider
     - `quadSevenSeg.v` - Controls 7-segment display
       - `hexTo7Segment.v` - Decode ASCII code to Siekoo for 7-segment display